 Forestry Corporation is progressively harvesting mature timber plantations within Tarkeeth State Forest and replanting the entire plantation area with the next generation of seedlings.The operations have been spaced over several years commencing in 2016 and involve a number of separate harvesting and replanting operations, each around 100 to 150 hectares in size.
 The 320 hectares harvested in previous operations have regrown into thriving plantations for the future.

 Since 2016, Forestry Corporation has carried out several operations to harvest and replant sections of the Tarkeeth State Forest plantations.
 During 2020, we will be recommencing harvesting operations, with work expected to take up to six months.

 These operations are wholly within the State forest plantations and have been carefully planned in line with strict environmental regulations to ensure waterways, native forest and special environmental features are protected during operations.

 Plantations are planned under the Plantation and Reforestation Code, which contains strict requirements to protect numerous environmental features.
-Plans detailing how each section of forest will be harvested in line with the Code will be published in the harvest plan section of our website as they are finalised.
+Plans detailing how each section of forest will be harvested in line with the Code are available on our Plan Portal.